TcHaxx/snappy/README.md

 # snappy
-A Snapshot Testing framework for TwinCAT 3
+A *upcoming* Snapshot Testing framework for TwinCAT 3.

+> 🚧 WIP